ess-dive-community/essdive-community-space-guide/README.md

 ## Table of contents
 - Chapter 1 - An brief introduction to GitHub
-- Chatper 2 - Starting a new repository
+- Chapter 2 - Starting a new repository
-- Chatper
+- Chapter 3 - Developing a data reporting format on GitHub
+- Chapter 4 - Submitting a data reporting format to ESS-DIVE

 ---